Updated: February 20th, 2024

-For the Summer 2023 cycle, there will not be any spots available.
-The JSOE Application for the CSE Selective Major Application process will not be available for students to apply in Summer 2023 for this reason.
+For the Summer 2024 cycle, there were not any spots available.
+The JSOE Application for the CSE Selective Major Application process was not available for students to apply in Summer 2024 for this reason.

 What to do if you are not accepted into one of the CSE majors?
 See our Computing Paths website.

 This new application process went into effect in Fall 2022 (the first application cycle under the new process was in Summer 2023).
 Starting in Fall 2022, the incoming CSE class is growing and it will be hard (if not impossible) for students to switch into CSE majors if they are not admitted directly.

 View the application process (below) for more information on how to apply once you're eligible.